ddesmond/the-tool/README.md

 This was made for fast players cheking / cheaters /teleports etc...

 Coding:
-Des
-Cookiezzz
+Des / Cookiezzz / MarioGaljanic / Other authors

 +add other contributors work

 Graphics:
-Dayz Wiki
-Des
-Dimi the photoshop master
+Dayz Wiki / Des / Dimi the photoshop master / Other authors